tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 I used to have pretty bland lunches.
 I have really tried to up my game.
 One of the things that helps is blocking out 45 minutes or so for lunch, so I have time to make something good, and not feel rushed.

+**Meetups**

+Meeting up with coworkers on the same team is vitally important as well.
+In the past I would spend a week every few months at HQ, to wander the halls, get face time with folks, and generally catch up.

+Team off sites are also important.
+Some of the best team building times that I have had were at off sites.
+It does not need to be something fancy, a lot of the time we would all head to the same conference, and make some time to catch up.

+**Takeways**

-In closing, working remote is takes a bit of thought and work, but it’s a great life style.
+In closing, working remote takes a bit of thought and work, but it’s a great life style.
 I can take the time that I would loose to a commute, and get caught up on news, brew a Chemex of coffee, or even sleep a little more.
 The disconnection can be scary at first, however with some adjustments the focus that you can gain can return large productivity gains.

 All it takes is discipline and a slightly diffrent way of looking at work/life balance.